Items on same line indicate model updates. Different lines indicate varying model levels.

-m4/3 is now eight years old (Panasonic introduced the first such camera, the G1, in 2008).
+m4/3 is now over eight years old (Panasonic introduced the first such camera, the G1, in 2008).
 In those eight years, we've gotten over 40 camera bodies from two companies and dozens of lenses from five companies (even more than that if you count minor iterations of the same lens).
 One common complaint I hear these days from people thinking about buying into the m4/3 system for the first time is that they're a bit confused with all the options.
 Let's see if I can clear the air a bit.

 Talking About my Generations

 The m4/3 bodies have gone through many of what I'd call generations at this point.
 Loosely put, I'd categorize things this way:

 - Olympus E-P1, E-P2, E-PL1